coder-mind-project/master/config/database/migrations/mysql/how-to-migrate.md

 ## KNEX MIGRATIONS GUIDE

-### The migrations and seeds working with knex dependency.
+### The migrations and seeds works with knex dependency.

 Install knex cli in your machine with command: